simonmichael/hledger_site/src/doc.md

 ## Cookbook

-The "Cookbook" is all the other hledger docs, notes and tips gathered on this site and elsewhere.
+The Cookbook is all the other hledger docs, notes and tips gathered on this site and from elsewhere.
-(See also the [plaintextaccounting.org: Cookbook](https://plaintextaccounting.org/Cookbook), which collects more generic notes for all PTA apps.)
+See also the more generic [Plain Text Accounting Cookbook](https://plaintextaccounting.org/Cookbook).

 ### USING HLEDGER: